Water and Well Depth

 "Well depth" is defined as the full depth from ground level to the solid rock at the bottom of your well shaft.

-"How do I determine the depth to groundwater or static water level?"
+"How do I determine the static water level?"

 You can approximate the depth to groundwater from the well driller's drilling log when the well was initially drilled.
-If you don't have this information, you can contact a local well driller or practicing engineer to have the water depth confirmed by sounding or other measurement technique.
+If you don't have this information, you can contact a local well driller to have the water depth confirmed by sounding or other measurement technique.

 NOTE: If you want to determine your static water level yourself, you'll need: a small steel weight, a 1 1/4" to 1 1/2" diameter bobber, 200 feet of a lightweight fishing line or kite string.